robot-mazeee/Algorithms-Project/README.md

 # Introduction to Algorithms and Data Structures Project

-The full Portuguese project description is available in [ProjectDescription.md](ProjectDescription.md).
+The full project description in Portuguese can be found in [ProjectDescription.md](ProjectDescription.md).

 This repository provides a set of automatic tests, which can be ran with the following commands: